ndmitchell/hexml/README.md

 Hexml may be suitable if you want to quickly parse XML, from known sources, and a full XML parser has been shown to be a bottleneck.
 As an alternative to hexml, which supports things like entities but is still pretty fast, see [Pugixml](http://pugixml.org/) (with a [Haskell binding](https://hackage.haskell.org/package/pugixml)).

 Hexml is tested with [AFL](http://lcamtuf.coredump.cx/afl/).

+If you want lenses for Hexml, see [hexml-lens](http://hackage.haskell.org/package/hexml-lens).